Aquarium Finisterrae: Sala Maremágnum

 The largest of the aquaria is the Atlantic Ocean exposition room.
 Each of the modules has a question as its title which was selected by the readers of the newspaper La Voz de Galicia before the aquarium's inauguration.

 Between the interactive modules, the Charca de las caricias (Stroking pool) is where visitors can touch some of the marine life.
 There are also modules dedicated to nautical knots, fish smells, parrot songs and the amount of water that can be soaked up by a sponge.

 There are various modules that are not interactive, like the tank of jellyfish, the small exposition of marine fossils, and the aquarium of sea horses.
 The most important is the circular tank at the entrance of the room, dedicated to the presentation of a particular animal.
 The animals presented change every so often.

 The five aquaria of the greatest volume are found separated from the rest of the room by steps.
 Each one of them represents a different environment of the Galician coast, from the cliffs to the continental shelf.
-In these, among other things, are morays, congers, lophii, groupers, Scorpaenae, and fish of San Pedro.
+In these, among other things, are morays, congers, lophii, groupers, Scorpaenae, and John Dory.

+The aquarium also has a BioHut nursery for marine organisms as part of the Ocean Connections project.